kondukto-io/kntrl/Readme.md

 Runtime security tool to control and monitor egress/ingress traffic in CI/CD runners

 Usage:
-  tracer [command]
+  start [command]

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell help        Help about any command run         Starts the TCP/UDP tracer
+  completion  Generate the autocompletion script for the specified shell help        Help about any command monitor     Starts the TCP/UDP monitor prevent     Starts the TCP/UDP prevent

 Flags:
-  -h, --help      help for tracer
+  -h, --help      help for command
   -v, --verbose   more logs

-Use "tracer [command] --help" for more information about a command.
+Use "start [command] --help" for more information about a command.
 ```

 The agent supports the following parameters: